markriedl/coinrun-game-ai-assignment/README.md

 There is one complication: ReLU activation functions can result in run-away gradients.
 Make sure that each parameter passed in is between -1 and 1.
 Hint: gradient data is stored in a tensor's ```.grad``` member.
 See also ```clamp_()```.

+### Other Parameters

+There are a number of parameters that you can set that may affect how well your network converges during training:

+* ```BATCH_SIZE```: How many replay experiences to run through the neural network at once.
+Default is 128.
+* ```NUM_EPISODES```: The max number of episodes to train.
+Default is 1000.
+* ```REPLAY_CAPACITY```: How big is the replay buffer?
+* ```BOOTSTRAP```: The number of steps the agent should run before training starts.
+This is to collect up replay experiences.
+Default is 10000.
+* ```GAMMA```: The discount factor [0..1].
+Default is 0.999, which means incorporate a lot of future utility into the current state's utility.
+* ```EPSILON```: Probability of using a random action instead of the policy network [0..1].
+The default is 0.9.
+* ```EVAL_INTERVAL```: How many episodes to train before testing the network.
+* ```TARGET_UPDATE```: One way of stabilizing DQN training is to compute the loss using an old version of the neural network.
+While counter intuitive that we should train against old information, each update of the neural network can radically change the utility calculations making it hard to find a pattern.
+This parameter indicates how slowly to update the target network (against which loss is computed).
+A value of 0 means that the agent should never use old network values.
+A value of 1+ indicates how many episodes of delay in updating the old network.
+The default is 0.

 ### Other Stuff